AdobeDocs/learning-manager.en/help/migrated/getting-started-with-live-hub/about-the-live-hub.md

 Delivering a Live Hub course involves four roles, each responsible for a distinct part of the workflow:

 - **Author**: Creates the Live Hub course.
+View [Authors in Live Hub session](./authors-in-live-hub-session.md) for more information.
 - **Administrator**: Enables Live Hub for the Learning Manager account.
+View [Administrators in Live hub session](./administrator.md) for more information.
 - **Instructor**: Prepares the room, conducts the session, engages learners, and reviews recordings and analytics.
+View [Instructors in Live Hub session](./instructors-in-a-live-hub-session.md) for more information.
 - **Learner**: Joins the session and participates in activities such as chat, polls, quizzes, whiteboards, and breakout sessions.
+View [Learners in Live Hub session](./learners-in-live-hub-session.md) for more information.

 ## Live Hub session workflow